 Google first talked about mobile optimization and their related penalties in April 2015.
 They’ve built on that initial direction to try and coax site owners to create the most optimised mobile experience for users.

-One of the most recent developments is in the popups mobile users have to endure.
-Google is penalizing sites who make use of intrusive popups for mobile users.
+Moreover, Google is penalizing sites who make use of intrusive popups for mobile users.

-That’s not to say popups are now a no go, but you have to be careful in what sort of popups you use.
+Not to say popups are now a no go, but you have to be careful in what sort of popups you use.
 The below is a sample from the Google blog post that explains what they deem intrusive.

 And, in contrast, here are the popups Google says won’t cause issues.

 For the minute, it seems there are few who are noticing large drops in rankings.
-Glenn Gabe on SearchEngineLand has this to say, “As of today, I’m still not seeing widespread impact.
+Glenn Gabe on SearchEngineLand has this to say.
+“As of today, I’m still not seeing widespread impact.
 Again, many of the URLs across the domains I’m tracking are ranking exactly where they did prior to the rollout of the mobile popup algorithm.”